Berlin’s Bauhaus Archive offers a comprehensive overview of Germany’s most famous design movement…

 In the back room are models of some of the larger Bauhaus projects.
 Strangely, although the school’s original vision was centered on buildings, they didn’t begin an architecture school until 1927.

-However, these diminutive versions of the Fagus factory, Mies van der Rohe’s planned high-rise at Friedrich Str. and the Bauhaus building at Dessau adequately display the school’s legendary architectural vision, all flat roofs, clean lines and a determined lack of ostentation.
+However, the Bauhaus building at Dessau adequately display the school’s legendary architectural vision, all flat roofs, clean lines and a determined lack of ostentation.

 If all this doesn’t sate your curiosity, pop next door to the main archive where you’ll find the largest Bauhaus resource in the world, featuring books, magazines, newspaper clippings and more.

-There’s also the shop, which stocks a surprisingly large range of lovely Bauhaus reproductions and also sells a map of the key Bauhaus buildings in Berlin (one of the more prominent being Mies van der Rohe’s Neue National Galerie on Potsdamerstrasse).
-And if you’re feeling intrepid, it’s worth checking out the Bauhaus school in Dessau, 130km south-west of Berlin.
+There’s also the shop, which stocks a surprisingly large range of lovely Bauhaus reproductions and also sells a map of the key Bauhaus buildings in Berlin (one of the more prominent being Mies van der Rohe’s Neue National Galerie on Potsdamerstraße).
+And if you’re feeling intrepid, it’s worth checking out the Bauhaus school in Dessau, 130 kilometres south-west of Berlin.